UKCP Counsellor, Psychotherapist, Supervisor & Tutor

 Training, qualifications & experience

-For 5 years, I've experienced holding my own private Counselling & Psychotherapy practice for adults and teenagers with a variety of issues and circumstances such as being a victim of severe crime, infant loss, culture identity, college and university related anxiety/stress/depression, transition to adulthood and more.
+For 6 years, I've experienced holding my own private Counselling & Psychotherapy practice for adults and teenagers with a variety of issues and circumstances such as being a victim of severe crime, infant loss, culture identity, educational or work related anxiety/stress/depression, transition to adulthood, separation or divorce and much more.

 Supporting other approaches to counselling, I have attended 2 day workshops, briefly covering other counselling techniques including Cognitive Behavioural Therapy, Motivational Interviewing, Neuro-Linguistic Programming, Emotional Freedom Technique, Solution Focused and Art Therapy to enable and motivate people towards lifetime change and growth.

 I am a member of Scarborough Counselling and Psychotherapy Training Institute and registered by UK Council for Psychotherapy (UKCP) and abide by their code of ethics.
 This register is accredited by the Professional Standards which demonstrates my commitment to high professional standards, to enhancing safety and delivering a better service.

 I hold current and clear enhanced DBS checks.